 Television, radio, newspapers, social media, online articles, expert interviews, press conferences - there are countless ways to get information about COVID-19.
 For many parents it can be overwhelming and confusing to process all of the information.
-We know to wash our hands, avoid touching our face, and disinfect surfaces to help keep our family physically healthy.
+We know to wear a mask, social distance, and wash our hands to help keep our family physically healthy.
 But what can we do to help keep our children emotionally healthy?

 The guiding principle for parents when considering their child’s emotional health in these circumstances is to help alleviate their child’s stress and anxiety.
 When children experience stress or anxiety it can prevent them from focusing on school work, affect their social relationships, and can even impact their physical health.
 But because children understand traumatic events differently than adults, understanding where your child is developmentally is crucial to knowing what information is appropriate to share with them.

 Regardless of your child’s age, when children learn about events like COVID-19, it is not uncommon for children to be initially concerned about their own health and safety.
 They may wonder, ‘What is going to happen to me?
 Who is going to take care of me?’
 Parents should calm these worries by explaining that their child’s health is their top priority and they are working to ensure their children are safe, like practicing social distancing.
 It’s important to take children’s feelings seriously and not dismiss them, as research shows this has tremendous value in the development of children’s self-esteem.*

 As Martha Heineman Pieper, Ph.D. and William J. Pieper, M.D. explain in Smart Love Solutions in Early Childhood, it is best to “not overwhelm children with information.
 When giving children bad news, it is always best to give bare facts followed by reassurance …..
 Then follow their lead about how much more they are ready to hear.”**